On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Discussion and Applications

 We note that some of the above applications have already been realized using chiral fiber gratings, which generally achieve high performance metrics.
 Examples include circular dichroism of 3 dB/mm over a bandwidth of more than 80 nm~\cite{Kopp2004} (induced by coupling of the core mode to lossy cladding modes), a torsion sensitivity of 0.47 nm/(rad/m) for a 24 mm long grating with a resonance contrast of 32 dB~\cite{Zhang2016}, OAM generation with high coupling efficiency~\cite{Ren2021}, and polarizers based on adiabatically twisted fibers~\cite{Kopp2006}.
 Due to the simple geometry of these fibers (a single solid core embedded in a homogeneous cladding), very high twist rates can be achieved corresponding to twist periods down to 24 \textmu m~\cite{Zou2021}.

 However, in contrast to such twisted solid-core fibers, hollow-core light cages allow for a strong interaction of gases or liquids with the light in the core.
-Such an interaction is for example used in nonlinear frequency conversion with gas-filled hollow-core waveguides \cite{Travers2011}.
+Such an interaction is for example used in nonlinear frequency conversion and multidimensional soliton generation with gas-filled hollow-core waveguides \cite{Travers2011, Safaei2020}.
+This highlights the need for future studies to thoroughly analyze the phase matching and validate the above conditions in the case where the twisted light cages are filled with highly nonlinear materials, especially when considering phase-matching sensitive effects such as degenerate four-wave mixing \cite{Caltzidis2021} or ultrafast soliton fission seeded dispersive wave generation \cite{Chemnitz2018}.
 The benefit of using twisted waveguides in these applications is mostly related to their circular birefringence, which allows circularly polarized supercontinuum generation ($B_C = 1.1 \times 10^{-6}$)~\cite{Sopalla2019} or light sources with pressure-tunable polarization states based on Raman scattering ($B_C = 3 \times 10^{-8}$)~\cite{Davtyan2019}.
 For twisted light cages, simulations indicate that $B_C$ is on the order of $10^{-6}$ - $10^{-5}$ and could be further increased by using larger twist rates (cf.\ \cref{CircBiref}).
 As a result, twisted light cages offer an opportunity for the chip integration of the aforementioned works, while also increasing the robustness of the polarization state against environmental fluctuations.

 Furthermore, only a low fraction of the optical power of below $10^{-3}$ is guided inside the potentially absorbing strand material of the light cages \cite{Jain2019}.
 This enables high-power applications and access to wavelength ranges where a material platform is considered too lossy for solid-core guidance, e.g., in the technically relevant mid-infrared \cite{Pryamikov2011} or extreme ultraviolet (XUV) range~\cite{Russell2014}.